browninstitute/mapping-monuments/README.md

 # Mapping Monuments & Memory

-Site created to house the work of Jorgan Samso and Mark Thomann for their 2015-2016 Magic Grant.
+Site created to house the work of Jørgen Samsø and Mark Thomann for their 2015-2016 Magic Grant.

 If your (Mac) computer is not set up for development, refer to the first file in [this gist](https://gist.github.com/amccartney/87fb7e148969431b6d9cb2d51ed5d510#file-1-housekeeping-md) to get your computer ready to handle Jekyll.
 Otherwise, continue below.